Web-Dev-Collaborative/CommonJAMSTACKTemplates/jamstack.org-main/src/site/generators/onessg.md

   - MIT
 templates:
   - Any JS
-description: 'The Static Site Generator that does only one thing: compile your html and markdown.'
+description: "The Static Site Generator that does only one thing: compile your html and markdown."
 ---

 onessg (One Static Site Generator) is the Static Site Generator that does only one thing: compile your html and markdown.
 It won't minify your JS, concat your CSS, or optimize your images.
 Why?
 You most likely already have a favorite tool for doing that.